cpj128/MicroVTT/README.md

 ### Can it add grids to my maps?

 Yes it can!
-Rectangular as well as hex grids (in both orientations), cell size and offsets can be set independently for both directions, non-integer sizes are possible.
+Rectangular as well as hex grids (in both orientations) and isometric, cell size and offsets can be set independently for both directions, non-integer sizes are possible.
 Tokens can snap to the grid whether it is visible or not.

 ### Does it have any fancy map effects?
 Lighting, Fog of War, particle generators?

 Not at this point.
 Lighting and FoW in particular would require walls on the maps to be marked by the DM, which is an entire thing in itself.
-It might happen, but not within the next few minor versions.
+I am working on it, it might be ready for version 0.4.
 For now, things the players are not meant to see can be blocked with solid black tokens as quasi-FoW.

 ### Does it have any tools to create my own maps or tokens, then?